 “You have deceived us!” the priest growled, his voice thick with menace.
 “Satan’s flesh is finally revealed.”

 “This is stupid!”
 Paul shouted, panic growing within him.
-“I am not holy, and I am not evil.
-I am afraid, and that is why my aura changed.”
+“I’m not holy, and I’m not evil.
+Simply afraid, and that’s why my aura changed.”

 “You have reason to fear us, devil’s child,” the priest snarled and raised his arms high.
 “Thou shalt not let an abomination to live!”